sio/bash-complete-partial-path/README.md

 #### Automated testing

-Not implemented yet, but technically possible via Python + pexpect.
-See #11
+Tests are implemented with Python and Pexpect.
+[Read more here](tests/README.md)

 ## License and copyright